Programs at Chanticleer

 Chanticleer is proud to sponsor a wide variety of programs, workshops, classes, and collaborative programs with some of our regional garden communities and friends.
 We encourage you to expore all Chanticleer has to offer as it usually leads to a heightened appreciation for our garden and an increased awareness in regards to the natural treasures within.

 Chanticleer Internship ProgramPaid and unpaid internships providing professional work experience alongside Chanticleer's horticultural staff are offered seasonally.
 If interested, submit a letter of interest, resume, and at minimum one letter of recommendation.
 Applications will be accepted until January 15th.
 Please provide information about your professional goals, expectations of the internship, what dates you are available, if you need housing, and what hourly wage you are hoping to receive.
 E-mail your application materials to firstname.lastname@example.org, or mail to Chanticleer Internship Program, 786 Church Road, Wayne Pennsylvania, 19087.

 Chanticleer ScholarsThe Chanticleer Scholarship in Professional Development offers public garden professionals financial support for academic or non-academic training to improve their leadership skills.
 The scholarship has two core components:

-2. Support of travel to meet with leaders to build on the academic experience.
+2. Support of travel to meet with leaders to build on the training experience.

 To view current and past Chanticleer Scholars, click here.